ramonpeter/ramonpeter.github.io/content/authors/Ramon Winterhalder/_index.md

     summary: |2-
       Responsibilities include:
       - Development of interpretable, controllable and robust ML methods for precise PDF fitting within the NNPDF framework
-      - Development of fast and precise event generation methods for MG5AMC within the ML-based MadNIS framework
+      - Development of fast and precise event generation methods for MadGraph using the ML-based MadNIS framework
       - Teaching and supervision of students
   - position: Postdoctoral Researcher
     company_name: UCLouvain